jgnewman/norlunda/algorithm.md

 - į → **/ɑ/**
 - i → drop
 - u → **/ɑ/**
+- hw → if after a short vowel, lengthen the vowel; drop
 - w → drop if after a vowel and lengthen a preceding short vowel to compensate

 All remaining nasal vowels are de-nasalized.